 The measured pressure range is from 0 to 11.7 MPa.
 Two sensors, PB624 and PB627 placed in the top block (C4) showed an increase in pressure with about 1.5 MPa when the drainage of the tunnel was closed.
-The sensors placed in block C4 are measuring a pressure between 1.2 - 2.2 MPa at the end of this measuring period.
-Three sensors placed in Block R1 and R2, PB603, PB606 and PB607measured a pressure between 10-11.5 MPa at the end of this measuring period.
-Three sensors placed in Block R5 and R6 are measuring a pressure of about 7.5 MPa at the end of this measuring period.
+Two sensors in block C3 and C4 are measuring pressures between 1.7 - 2.4 MPa at the end of this measuring period.

+Three sensors placed in Block R1 and R2, PB603, PB606 and PB607, showed an increase in pressure up to the point where the power to the canister was reduced to \sim 1500 W when a drop in the measured pressures was observed.
+The sensor recorded another drop in pressure when the power was reduced to \sim 1250 W at the beginning of this measuring period.
+The three sensors were measuring a pressure of about 11 MPa at the end of this measuring period.

+Three sensors placed in Block R5 and R6 are measuring a pressure of about 8.5 MPa at the end of this measuring period.

 Three of the sensors placed in Block R8 and R9 (PB620, PB621 and PB623) showed a strong increase in pressure after the power was switched on again at the end of year 2004.
 All the sensors reacted also with a rapid decrease in pressure when the power to canister 6 was switched off for the second time.
 After the drop in pressure most of the sensors started to measure an increase in pressure even though the power was not switched on.
-Also the third time (day 1623 date 2006-10-17) when the power to canister 6 was switched of for period of 5 days affected the measured pressure in the buffer.
-The measured total pressure in Block R8 and R9 varies between 2 and 6 MPa at the end of this measuring period.
+The measured total pressure in Block R8 and R9 varies between 3 and 7 MPa at the end of this measuring period.